Murder of Matthew Hunt: Matthew Dennis Hunt

 Matthew Hunt was a 28-year-old constable born on 30 July 1991 who had served in the New Zealand Police for two and half years.
-He spent the majority of his time as a frontline officer in his hometown, Orewa, before being transferred for a temporary rotation to the Impairment Prevention Team (IPT) based at the Auckland Harbour Bridge Police Station.
-When Hunt joined in October 2017 he joined as a part of Wing 312 trained at the Royal New Zealand Police College at Papakōwhai.
+He spent the majority of his time as a frontline officer in his hometown, Orewa, before being transferred for a temporary rotation to the Impairment Prevention Team based at the Auckland Harbour Bridge Police Station.
+When Hunt joined in October 2017, he joined as a part of Wing 312 trained at the Royal New Zealand Police College at Papakōwhai.
 He was raised by his mother alongside his sister in the Hibiscus Coast and attended Orewa College.
 According to his family, Hunt's "life-long dream" was to be a police officer after studying criminology and working in prisons.

 The incident

-On 19 June at 10:37am (NZST), Constable Matthew Hunt and a second police officer were shot after a car they had tried to pull over crashed on Reynella Drive in Massey, Auckland.
-Constable Hunt was killed during the shooting.
+On 19 June at 10:37 am Constable Matthew Hunt and his partner, Constable David Goldfinch, were shot after a car they had tried to pull over crashed on Reynella Drive in Massey, Auckland.
+Hunt and his colleague attempted to render first aid to the vehicle occupants; however the driver emerged armed and Hunt was killed during the shooting that followed.
 His colleague was wounded and admitted to hospital.
+Neither Hunt nor his colleague were armed with a firearm at the time.
 A member of the public was also injured by a vehicle during the incident.
-According to Police, the suspect fled into a silver Mazda Demio following the shooting and later abandoned the vehicle.
+According to police, the suspect fled into a silver Mazda Demio following the shooting and later abandoned the vehicle.

 Manhunt and investigation

-In response, the Police including members of the Armed Offenders Squad and Eagle helicopters launched a manhunt for the perpetrators and searched vehicles.
+In response, the police including members of the Armed Offenders Squad and Eagle helicopters launched a manhunt for the perpetrators and searched vehicles.
 Eight schools in Massey were also placed in lockdown including Massey High School and Don Buck Primary School.
 Armed police officers also guarded police stations.

-Several hours after the shooting, the Police stormed a home in Rena Place in Auckland's West Harbour.
-In addition, Police also arrested a fleeing driver on the Lincoln Road overbridge in the Northeast Motorway after using road spikes to stop his car.
+Several hours after the shooting, the police stormed a home in Rena Place in Auckland's West Harbour.
+In addition, police also arrested a fleeing driver on the Lincoln Road overbridge in the Northeast Motorway after using road spikes to stop his car.
 The police also spoke to two persons of interest.
 Later that night, a 24-year-old man was charged with murder, attempted murder and dangerous driving causing injury.
 The man briefly appeared in the Waitakere district court on 20 June where he was formally arraigned and remanded into custody until his next court appearance on 8 July.

-On 20 June, the Police announced that they were looking for a 30-year-old woman named Natalie Bracken in relation to the shooting incident.
+On 20 June, the police announced that they were looking for a 30-year-old woman named Natalie Bracken in relation to the shooting incident.
 She was charged with driving charges and as an accessory to the murder.
-Later that day, the Police took Bracken into custody in West Auckland and confirmed that she was assisting police inquiries.
+Later that day, the police took Bracken into custody in West Auckland and confirmed that she was assisting police inquiries.